Automated Drone Image Analysis Tool

 Product Overview

 The Automated Drone Image Analysis Tool (ADIAT) is a platform and set of algorithms that can be used to programmatically identify “areas of interest” in a set of digital images.
-The primary use case for this tool is to aid in the analysis of photos taken by UAVs during search and rescue operations, however, the color and anomaly detection algorithms may be applicable to users in many different fields.
+The primary use case for this tool is to aid in the analysis of photos taken by UAVs during search and rescue operations, however, the detection algorithms may be applicable to users in many different fields.

 Development of ADIAT began in 2017 based on the needs of TEXSAR with input from industry experts.
 In 2018 a GUI was added to make it more “user friendly” and, in May 2019, the first version was released to the public.
 As UAV utilization by SAR teams continued to increase so did interest in ADIAT.
 In October 2023 v1.2 of ADIAT was release with significant performance improvements as well as the addition of a third algorithm and advanced features that make the platform much more powerful.
+In August 2024 v1.3 was release with support for thermal images, video parsing, and new installers for MacOS.

 Given that search teams often operate in austere conditions, ADIAT was built to run as a Windows desktop application without the benefit of or a dependency on internet connectivity.